vsanthanam/Nexum/Guides/Designing For Reachability.md

 @end
 ```

-Alternatively, delegation might make sense if you've got multiple `NXNetwork` objects that all require similar but slightly different handling.
-You could assign all your `NXNetwork` object to use the same delegate, and have the delegate method evaluate the identity off the `NXNetwork` object befor deciding how to proceed.

 ## Block

 If reachability is supposed to be a small, self-contained part of your app's experience, using a block can help contain your implementation into just a single class and a few lines of code.

 This might be ideal if:

-1. Reachability is part of only a single class or view controller and isn't a permeating feature of your app (say, to monitor a single `WKWebView` or something)
+1. Reachability is part of only a single class or view controller and isn't a permeating feature of your app (say, to monitor the internet connection when a user is viewing a view controller with a `WKWebView` on it)
 2. Reachability monitoring is temporary, and not something you expect to happen during the entire life-cycle of your app.
 Most of your app doesn't need reachability monitoring.
-3. In addition to long-standing reachability monitoring, you need to temporarily monitor an additional host and you want this implementation to be distinct and separate from your other, global reachability system.
+3. In addition to your long-standing reachability monitoring, you need to temporarily monitor an additional host and you want this implementation to be distinct and separate from your other, global reachability monitoring system.
-4. Each instance of `NXNetwork` has its own, totally unique behavior upon reachability change and you don't want to deal with delegation or notifications, whigh might require you to verify **which** network made the change.
+4. Each instance of `NXNetwork` has its own, totally unique behavior upon reachability changes and you don't want to deal with delegation or notifications, whigh might require you to fir verify **which** network made the change before handling it.

 > NOTE: Using change blocks with the shared instance is not recommended